DeenLennon/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 A function that reverse a string
 A function that prints every character of a string, starting with the first character A function that prints half of a string
+A function that prints n element of an arrary, followed by a new line